Rudrakshp/India-and-its-States/README.md

-This was my First Website
+This was my First Website.
 The Main page is named Main.